AlexMont/GestureClassifier/README.md

 This repository is a demo gesture classifier.
 It aims to determine if a gesture is positive or negative.

+The dataset for train and validation was built using Google Images and the test dataset was made by me and the collaboration of some friends.

+There are two classes:
+THUMBSUP representing the positive gestures and THUMBSDOWN representing negative gestures.

+The model used is the ResNet152.
+A complex model for a complex dataset.

 # Usage:

 I assume that you will use Google Colab to run the classifier.